MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 # Plan to create a survey

 It's important to have a plan for creating your surveys.
-Here are a few things to think about when you are creating surveys:
+Here are a few things to think about when you're creating surveys:

 -   How do you want to collaborate?
 For example, do you want to share the survey as a template or invite other people to collaborate?